raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, rare*

-This rusty iron sphere measures 3 inches in diameter and weighs 1 pound.
-You can use an action to speak the command word and throw the sphere at a Huge or smaller creature you can see within 60 feet of you.
+This rusty iron sphere measures 7.5cm in diameter and weighs 0.5kg.
+You can use an action to speak the command word and throw the sphere at a Huge or smaller creature you can see within 18.0m of you.
 As the sphere moves through the air, it opens into a tangle of metal bands.

 Make a ranged attack roll with an attack bonus equal to your Dexterity modifier plus your proficiency bonus.
 On a hit, the target is restrained until you take a bonus action to speak the command word again to release it.
 Doing so, or missing with the attack, causes the bands to contract and become a sphere once more.